SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 - pollInterval (for each feed) - This is the interval at which new CL job requests are created.
 This is set to 1 minute in order to query the off-chain price every minute.
 This is useful so that the price is checked every minute and if the results deviates more than the <b>priceDeviationPerc</b>(for that feed) value, a submission is made on chain, instructing all other oracles to check the price and submit to the new round.
 - pushInterval (for each feed) - This is the interval at which prices need to be pushed on chain.
 This is set to 1 hour as the on-chain price does not need to be updated more frequently than every hour.
 Since the POLL_INTERVAL is set to 1 minute, the off-chain price will be checked every 1 minute and if a deviation occurs, a new price update will still be pushed on-chain before the 1 hour threshold.
 This will save transaction fees for useless updates if the price remains stable for an hour.
 - BLOCK_INTERVAL - This is the interval at which new blocks are created on chain.
 This is set to 6 seconds to match the block time on the Agoric chain.
 This is used to query the aggregated price and the round details on chain.
 It is useless to set this value lower than 6 seconds as the price and rounds will only be updated maximum every block.
 - SEND_CHECK_INTERVAL - This is the interval which needs to pass before retrying a price submission.
 We wait this interval before checking whether a price push was successful or not.
-We set this to 12 seconds to be equal to approximately 2 blocks on the Agoric chain.
+We set this to 45 seconds to give enough time for the submission to be inserted in a block.